ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 ```

 or B major:
-(Formatted like this
+(Formatted as 4 columns
-to show the relation between the list format and the output.)
+to show the relation between the datatype format and the output.)

 ```haskell
 bMajor :: PlayedInstrument